There’s a different kind of depression that we’re missing in mental health.

 - Do you make lists of tasks to get done during the day, and if they are not completed, feel frustrated or like a failure?
 Yes _______ No_______

 Count your positive answers to the questions above.
 If you answered “yes” to five to eight questions, you’re likely to be a very responsible person, though you may need to consider taking more time for yourself.
-A “yes” response to eight to eleven questions indicates that your life is being governed by highly perfectionistic standards, which may be detrimental to your well-being.
-Twelve or more positive responses may reflect the presence of PHD, or a depression that you deny (or are unaware of).
-You do this by intentionally creating a happy, perfect façade.
+A “yes” response to eight to eleven questions indicates that your life seems governed by highly perfectionistic standards, which may be detrimental to your well-being.
+Twelve or more positive responses may reflect the presence of PHD, or a depression that you deny (or are unaware of) – except in your quieter moments where you realize how cut off you are and how lonely you feel.

 Lots of driven, accomplished people share these traits, or have these dynamics in their history.
-Often, they lead to success and happiness.
+Often, they lead to success and happiness — that’s what’s called positive perfectionism.

-When many of them are present, you are likely to experience PHD.
+When too many of them are present, you’re likely to experience PHD.